MALWAREBOY2007/Amfoss-Tasks/Solution.md

 After searching for the spell which is hidden in the commits logs of this repositary..

 Result: Hey there!
-The last spell is in path 0x/Spell_0y" of thegraveyard...
-             where x is the number of horcruxes made by Voldemort and y is the number              that has same alphabets as the number
+The last spell is in path 0x/Spell_0y" of thegraveyard...where x is the number of horcruxes made by Voldemort and y is the number that has same alphabets as the number

 Cracking x: no of horcruxes made by the voldemort are 7